bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Bokeh also provides |quadratic| and |bezier| glyph methods for drawing parameterized quadratic and cubic curves.
 These are somewhat uncommon;
-please refer to the reference documentation linked above for details.
+please refer to the :ref:`reference documentation <bokeh.plotting>` for details.

 .. _userguide_plotting_multiple_glyphs: